cohenoa/biosignalen/README.md

 ## 3. Running Example ##
 ### 3.1 First Example
-When running the program on the `Data\Table1_myData97_demo.xlsx` which contains data of a single cell line with five different treatments, we get the following two pop-up windows:<br/>
+When running the program on the `Data\Table1_myData97_demo.xlsx` (see Supplementary Table 26) which contains data of a single cell line with five different treatments, we get the following two pop-up windows:<br/>
 <b>I. Select cell lines for the analysis:<b/><br/>
 ![image](https://github.com/user-attachments/assets/46d69598-9e5a-4775-a971-80791ae1f349)
 <br/><b>II.
 For each cell line selected in (I),select the control compounds in the left panel and the non‑control compounds in the right panel:<b/><br/>